thugsb/wsdl-cascade/docs/admission.md

 Unfortunately this means the Data Definitions need to be edited any time a new counsellor is added (or removed).

 The Reading Areas assigned in `/admission-counselors` does NOT necessarily correlate with the on-the-road area events.

+## Todo

+The import script should check to see if the times are set, and if not, should set the "Display Times?" radio button to No.